 No. The Adoption and Children Act 2002 which came into force in 2005 allows gay couples to adopt.
-During the year ending 31 March 2017, there were 420 adoptions in England to parents either in same-sex relationships, a civil partnership, or a same-sex marriage.
-They accounted for 9.7% adoptions in England.
+In 2018/2019 adoptions by same sex couples accounted for 12% of all adoptions in England.

 17. Do same sex couples need to be married, in a civil union or any other type of legally recognized relationship in order to adopt?